grab/secret-scanner/README.md

   -scan-target string
         Sub-directory within the repository to scan

-  -silent
+  -quiet
         Suppress all output except for errors

   -skip-tests
         Skips possible test contexts (default true)

-  -state
+  -use-state
-        If state is off, every scan will be treated as a brand new scan.
+        If use-state is off, every scan will be treated as a brand new scan.

   -threads int
         Number of concurrent threads (default number of logical CPUs)